labex-labs/open-source-labs/django/lab-03-creating-the-public-interface-views/step3.md

 All Django wants is that `~django.http.HttpResponse`.
 Or an exception.

-Because it's convenient, let's use Django's own database API, which we covered in `Tutorial 2 </intro/tutorial02>`.
+Because it's convenient, let's use Django's own database API, which we covered in Tutorial 2.
 Here's one stab at a new `index()` view, which displays the latest 5 poll questions in the system, separated by commas, according to publication date:

+Edit the `polls/views.py` file and change it to look like this:

 ```python
 from django.http import HttpResponse